s3yato/cppnew-/README.md

 ---

-## Design goals
+## Design Goals

 ### Simple

-One command should be enough to start.
+One command should be enough to start a project.

 ### Predictable